auriou/TabViewSampleError/README.md

 # TabViewSampleError

-Binding error on views inside a TabView if the TabView page itself has a Binding defined
+Binding error on views inside a TabViewItem if the TabView page itself has a Binding defined

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>